phpearth/awesome-community/CONTRIBUTING.md

 Contributing to this list is as simple as possible.
 You can open an [issue](https://github.com/peterkokot/awesome-community/issues) or open a pull request.
 Typos and grammatical corrections are perfectly fine as well!

 ## What makes community awesome?

-Here are some guidelines for community managers and administrators what makes community awesome:

-* Clear rules for everyone
-* Community should be large and active

 Communities listed here include programming, development and technical discussion channels, groups, support communities and similar resources.

+Here are some guidelines for community managers and administrators to make community awesome:

+* Clear rules for members of a community or a code of conduct.
+* Community should be large, vibrant and active

 ## Contributing procedure